paugier/mercurial-book/en/scaling.rst

 much more time to compress and decompress.

 There is a second type of bundle in development, a so-called *streaming bundle*.
-These will be larger then compressed bundles, but apply very fast.
+These will be larger than compressed bundles, but apply very fast.

 As an example, I've generated different types of bundles for a Mercurial repository, with the following size results: